TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Categories/Index.rst

 =================

 TYPO3 provides a generic categorization system.
-Categories can be created in the backend like any other type of record.
+Categories can be created in the backend like any other type of :ref:`record <database-records>`.

 A TCA field of the column type :ref:`category<t3tca:columns-category>` is available.